apleGitHub/ViCa/README.md

 \- you **are not allowed** to use this dataset to train an **svc model**

----

-anything else that falls outside of the terms falls under the license

 # \[ credits \]
 **aple**: creator, voice provider, labeling